Read time 6 minutes

-Just like other businesses, if you’re also using G Suite and planning to move to Office 365, then this blog is for you.
+Just like other businesses, if you’re also using G Suite (Now Google Workspace) and planning to move to Office 365, then this blog is for you.

-It would do not be fair to compare G Suite and Office 365, as they are two unique cloud-based services.
+It would do not be fair to compare Google Workspace and Office 365, as they are two unique cloud-based services.
 Many parameters need to be considered before settling on a particular platform.
 Besides, it’s necessary to have a detailed comparison between Office 365 and G Suite to analyze what these platforms have to offer.

 For instance, if you are already using Exchange Server, then going for Office 365 is your best bet, and if you are using Gmail, then G Suite is an ideal choice.
 However, most organizations prefer to use Office 365 over Gmail for business email services.